ST10045251/ST10045251_PROGPOE/README.md

 - Select a recipe to view its details, including steps and calorie information.
 - The application will display a message based on the total calorie count.

+### Explanation of Calories and Food Groups

+- Calories are units of energy.
+The application provides context based on the calorie count:
+  - `< 200`: Low in calories, suitable for a snack.
+  - `200-500`: Moderate calories, suitable for a balanced meal.
+  - `> 500`: High in calories, should be consumed sparingly.
+- Food groups categorize foods based on their primary nutrients:
+  - Grains, Vegetables, Fruits, Dairy, Protein.